CodyLiska/codys-dev-blog/_posts/2025-05-25-obfluence-build-story-blog.md

 ---

-## Step Two: The Plugins That Made It Possible Step Two: The Plugins That Made It Possible
+## Step Two: The Plugins That Made It Possible

 Obsidian is powerful on its own, but the magic comes from plugins.
 Here’s what unlocked the real power: